sushmaGS-zz/Practice/README.md

 # Practice

-Here I save problems that I solve in Hackerrank contests.
+Interesting problems that I solve in leisure time on geeksforgeeks/Hackerrank